GabrieleLorentz/IoT/README.md

-# Challenges of the Internet of Things course at Polimi during the academic year 2024/2025.
+# Challenges of Internet of Things course at Polimi during the academic year 2024/2025.

 1: Wokwi and Power Consumption
 2: Packet Sniffing